 I am sending the email blast and will coordinate with you.
 How long before hand do you need notice?

 Not long.
 It's not critical that the query be run within seconds of the blast - it's highly unlikely that a longtime-idle user will happen to return in the few moments before you send the blast.
 Just drop a note in this ticket when you have a scheduled time, and I'll try to run the query within the hour before that.

-#8 Updated by Boone Gorges almost 4 years ago
+#8 Updated by Boone Gorges over 5 years ago

 Note to self that I now have a script to generate the data.
 Usage (from wp root):